flyingoctopus/Mastonaut/README.md

 These are instructions for if you want to tinker with the code.

-The following instructions assume Xcode 14.1 on macOS 13.0.1.
+The following instructions assume Xcode 14.2 on macOS 13.4.
+(Note that [it may not currently build in Xcode 14.3.x.](https://github.com/chucker/Mastonaut/issues/123))

 ### Setup